mendhak/eleventy-satisfactory/README.md

 - Can the Github CSS be included just once, instead of once per card
 - Should the gallery behave the same for gallery + markdown and gallery + shortcode?
 - In galleries should caption be below the images or only appear in the lightbox?
+- Can the pagination.size be set from a global data file?
+It doesn't seem possible at the moment.

 **My changes from the eleventy base starter**